IsaacChan127/bayesian-parkrun-analysis/README.md

 1. Model participation levels across locations and estimate the probability of the highest turnout
 2. Analyse fastest finishing times using a hierarchical Bayesian model
 3. Perform predictive simulations for future events using posterior samples
+   a.
+Find a 95% credible interval for the ‘fastest male finishing time’ in Cranbrook on January 18th 2025;
+   b.
+Estimate the probability that, on February 22nd 2025, the fastest ‘fastest female finishing time’ is faster than the slowest ‘fastest male finishing time’ across the 8 given locations.
+You should ensure that the error on your estimate is less than 0.01.

 ## Methods
 - Bayesian Poisson regression (count modelling)